ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

     - loadDatasets          		: load the reference datasets (from the 'data/datasets' folder) into database
     - generateCreativeWorks 		: using uploaded data from previous two phases, generates Creative Works and saves them to files.
                                   Generated files need to be loaded into database manually (or automatically if file format is n-quads)
-                                  Note : in order to execute generateCreativeWorks phase, ontologies and reference data from previous two pahses must be present in database
+                                  Note : in order to execute generateCreativeWorks phase, ontologies and reference data from previous two phases must be present in database
     - loadCreativeWorks	  		  : load generated creative works into database (Tested for N-Quads)
     - warmUp                		: a series of Aggregation queries are executed for a fixed amount of time.
     - benchmark             		: all aggregation and editorial agents are started and kept running for a period of 'benchmarkRunPeriodSeconds'.
-    - checkConformance          : executes pre-defined queries (from folder 'data/sparql/conformance'.
+    - checkConformance          : executes predefined queries (from folder 'data/sparql/conformance'.
 Checking for OWL2-RL : prp-irp, prp-asyp, prp-pdw, prp-adp, cax-dw, cax-adc, cls-maxc1, prp-key, prp-spo2, prp-inv1)
-                                  Note : in order to execute generateCreativeWorks phase, ontologies from loadOntologies pahse must be present in database
+                                  Note : in order to execute generateCreativeWorks phase, ontologies from loadOntologies phase must be present in database
     - cleanup               		: optional, the benchmark can be set to clear all data from database Note : all data will be erased from the repository